William Douglas of Nithsdale: Ireland

 Within his first year of marriage the young Nithsdale led a punitive raid against Irish raiders who had been troubling the tenantry of his father's Fiefdom of Galloway.
 In early summer 1388, with a party of 500 well prepared veteran men-at-arms he sailed into Carlingford Lough, landed outside the town and summoned their leaders.
 The chief of the townsfolk offered a sum for a temporary truce, to which Nithsdale agreed.
 Secretly the townsfolk sent off to Dundalk for reinforcements, with which they were obliged.
 800 spearmen from Dundalk surprised the Scots camp by night, and were supported by a sortie from Carlingford town.
 The Scots, veterans of years of brutal Border warfare, drove the Irishmen off, captured the town and burnt it, seized the Castle and captured 15 ships in the harbour.
 En route back to Scotland Nithsdale "ravaged" the Isle of Man.
-Nithsdale's expeditionary force sailed back into Loch Ryan with enough time to participate in the raiding of Northern England that was to culminate in the Battle of Otterburn on 19 August, in which he fought with distinction.
+Nithsdale's expeditionary force sailed back into Loch Ryan with enough time to join his father and the Earl of Fife and Menteith who had just led an expedition over the western marches into Northern England while a second army under James, 2nd Earl of Douglas, simultaneously led an expedition into England by the eastern marches, which culminated in the Battle of Otterburn.

 Feuding, Crusading and Death

 The year after Otterburn a truce was called between Scotland and England.
 Nithsdale on a knightly quest for glory decided, about 1389, to join the Teutonic Knights, who were fighting the Lithuanians in Baltic region.
 Nithsdale had previously quarrelled with Lord Clifford, a former adversary at Carlisle and whose forebear had claimed Douglasdale under Edward I of England's oppression.
 While both were abroad, it is alleged that Clifford challenged Nithsdale to single combat, and that Douglas even went to France to obtain special armour for the fight.
-Clifford, however, died on 18 August 1391, but Nithsdale is said to have kept their 'tryst', and whilst walking upon the bridge leading to the main gate at Danzig was "killed by the English".
+Clifford, however, died on 18 August 1391, but Nithsdale is said to have kept their "tryst", and whilst walking upon the bridge leading to the main gate at Danzig was "killed by the English".
 The burghers of Danzig decided that "upon account of a signal service which the Douglas family did to this city in relieving it in its utmost extremities against the Poles, the Scots were allowed to be free burghers of the town".
 Subsequently, the stone fascia of the Hohe Thor (High Gate) was adorned with the coat of arms of this nobleman and for centuries it was commonly referred to as the Douglas Port or Douglas Gate, described as such as late as 1734.